-Help End Marijuana Prohibition
+Help End Marijuana Prohibition (HEMP) Party

-to allow for health education, home growing, and regulated sales through registered outlets which will separate cannabis from the criminality of the black-market and end consequent associated corruption.
+to allow for health education, home growing, and regulated sales through registered outlets which will separate Cannabis from the criminality of the black-market and end consequent associated corruption.

-to allow medical use, utilising cannabis’ painkilling, relaxing, anti nausea and healing properties.
+to allow medical use, utilising Cannabis’ painkilling, relaxing, anti nausea and healing properties.

 to establish a commercial hemp industry producing fuel, fibre, paper, textiles, food, oil and other environmentally sound products.

-to release all those imprisoned for cannabis alone and the removal of all records of previous criminal cannabis convictions.
+to release all those imprisoned for Cannabis alone and the removal of all records of previous criminal Cannabis convictions.

 Reasons to VOTE 1 HEMP.